MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/android/maplocationprovider-class.md

 > abstract class MapLocationProvider implements SensorEventListener
 >```

-See [GPSMapLocationProvider](gpsmaplocationprovider-class.md) for a concrete class you can use.
+See [GooglePlayMapLocationProvider](googleplaymaplocationprovider-class.md) and [GPSMapLocationProvider](gpsmaplocationprovider-class.md) for concrete classes you can choose to use.

 See [MapUserLocation](../mapuserlocation-class.md) for more details on how to start tracking user location with a location provider.

-## Methods
+## Methods (common for both GooglePlay and GPS location providers)

 ### startTracking